 Result: Round 1: The result was no, it isn’t any kind of super special hack that gives extra ranking power.

 Round 2: It lost again.
 It is simply not a boosting factor.

-While this was tested back in 2016 and needs to be retested, we think that it will remain a busted myth and does not provide any kind of benefit.
+While this was tested back in 2016 and needs to be retested, nevertheless, we think that it will remain a busted myth and does not provide any kind of benefit.